 $ git push origin

-The above command is OK in many cases but, if you are working on someone else's GitHub repository, you should use pull requests instead.
+The above command is OK in many cases, but, if you are working on someone else's repository, you should use pull request instead.
+You can read here to understand how pull requests work in GitHub.

 It's not said that the remote repository you want to push to is the main repository.
-It can be the repo of another developer (let's say Alice Smart) that is working with you on a specific feature.
+It can be the repo of another developer (let's say a colleague named Alice Smart) that is working with you on a specific feature.

-$ git remote add alice git://github.com/alice_smart/fancy_project $ git push alice
+$ git remote add alice_repo git://github.com/alice_smart/fancy_project $ git push alice_repo

 In this way two or more programmers can accomplish their work without impacting the whole dev team.

 How many times a new features or a bug fix involves just one single file?
 Usually, a single change si split across several files.
 Git does not track files but changes, even in multiple files.
 When you commit them, the modifications remain grouped together, so it's easier to identify all the changes and, if needed, revert the modification with just one command.

 $ git commit --all